 Start data logging

 You may have noticed on the Panel Host there is a virtual LED labeled Log running which is green when a condition or experiment is running and which is dark when it is not.
-You should always start the log running before running an experiment and only stop the log running when the entire experiment is over.
+You should start the log before anything begins running and only stop the log when you are finished collecting data.
+You can stop the log, and then restart it, in order to create a new data file and save further data in that new file.
 In the data analysis section, you’ll see that your raw data is contained in the log file.
 Data is only collected when the log is running.
 It’s good habit to always run the log, even if you are just testing something.

-This command tells the panels which pattern to use.
-This command is required for all display modes.
-Notice that the argument is a number, not a file path.
+Notice that the arguments for pattern and position function are numbers, not a file path.
 This relies on the the experimental folder set up in a defined way, in this case that there is a file Patterns/Pattern_0001.pat inside your root folder.
 All the software we provide knows and follows this file structure, so if you followed the documentation for the Pattern Generator the file will be at the correct location.

 It is good practice to name your patterns with their ID number in the name so that they will be ordered correctly in the folder and you don’t have to remember the ID for every pattern.
 For example, when we make a set of patterns for an experiment, they each have a unique ID of 1 through the number of patterns we are making.
 Their filenames, then, are Pattern_0001, Pattern_0002, etc with the number in the filename matching the ID number.
 This way, it is easy to remember which ID number you should be sending to the panels in order to get the pattern that you want.

-The arena uses the .pat file, which is not human-readable, but if you do not know the ID of your pattern, you can open the .mat file associated with that pattern in MATLAB.
+The arena uses the .pat or .pfn file, which is not human-readable, but if you do not know the ID of your pattern or function, you can open the .mat file associated with that pattern in MATLAB.
 The structure it contains has an ID field with the ID number.

 Start the Display